princeCoder/SpotifyStreamerApp/README.md

 - Service: To handle the media player in background.
 I handle the queue of message inside the service using a HandlerThread.
   The service sends message back to the activity via broadcast receivers.

+- BroadCast receivers: I used them inside the service to broadcast informations inside my fragments.

+- Pending intents: I used them for broadcast messages with broadcast receivers and also notifications

 - I get artist and artist track using the Spotify API which returns me data via JSON format that I parse inside an Asynctask class using retrofit.